Troublesome Topic: I BELIEVE THE EPISTLE TO THE HEBREWS HAD MORE THAN ONE CONTRIBUTOR

 Paul had some involvement in it, but he was not the final or primary author (very possible).

-The Most Important Consideration
+The Most Important Considerations

-I think the level of Greek is likely the biggest determining factor in who finally penned this letter.
+I think the level of Greek is another determining factor in who finally penned this letter.
 It would be easier to find someone who knew the priesthood well than to find an early believer who could write Greek on this level.
 A large number of Priests became followers of Jesus (Acts 6:7), but it is unlikely that any of them would be able to write with this type of Greek.
 It was also possible for someone to study the OT well enough to gain this perspective and choose to focus on this aspect of things.
 So a number of people could have provided the perspective presented in Hebrews, but it is doubtful that any of them could write in Greek in this way.
 This makes Apollos a stronger contender for the final version than any other person mentioned by name in the NT.
 He is said to have been a “learned/eloquent” man.
 This refers both to his education and to the manner in which he spoke and wrote, i.e. an intellectual, elevated style.

 The Biggest Unanswered Question